Murder of Zoe Sarnacki: The murder

-Trial
+Trial and appeal

 Gurney waived his right to a jury trial and appeared before Cumberland County Superior Court Justice Roland Cole.
 His defense argued he was not criminally responsible by reason of insanity, claiming his 2005 head injury and withdrawal from prescription medications caused a psychotic break.

 Prosecutors argued that Gurney was angry about Sarnacki's infidelity and her refusal to travel with him, and that he was planning an insanity defense within hours of the murder.
 On February 4, 2011, Justice Cole found Gurney guilty of murder and arson, ruling that while Gurney had personality disorders, he understood his actions were wrong.

-Appeal

 Gurney appealed his conviction to the Maine Supreme Judicial Court, arguing that evidence found on his computer should not have been admissible.
 On February 7, 2012, the Maine Supreme Judicial Court unanimously upheld Gurney's conviction.

-Civil settlement
+Aftermath

 Sarnacki's family settled a wrongful death lawsuit against Gurney for $1.35 million, paid from his insurance settlement.

-Legislative response

 An Act To Give Judges Greater Flexibility When Sentencing Defendants Convicted of Murder was introduced in direct response to the trial following Sarnacki's murder.
 The legislation added "extreme mistreatment of the body of the victim after the death of the victim" as an aggravating circumstance that would justify a life sentence.
 The bill's summary explicitly stated it was "in response to the sentencing in Cumberland County Superior Court of Chad Gurney for the murder of Zoe Sarnacki."

-Community impact

 A vigil for Sarnacki attracted more than 150 people and was described as the largest domestic violence victim vigil ever held in Portland at that time.